QuantEcon/lecture-python.myst/lectures/newton_method.md

 \qquad x_0 \text{ given}
 ```

-This is also a more familiar formula for Newton's method.
+This is also a more frequently used representation of Newton's method (in textbooks and online resources).

 The following code implements the iteration